ElementsProject/lightning/doc/lightningd-config.5.md

 ### Lightning node customization options

  **alias**=*NAME*
-Up to 32 UTF-8 characters to tag your node.
+Up to 32 bytes of UTF-8 characters to tag your node.
 Completely silly, since anyone can call their node anything they want.
 The default is an NSA-style codename derived from your public key, but "Peter Todd" and "VAULTERO" are good options, too.